Although November 8, 2016

 Democratic National Committee, former Secretary of

-State Colin Powell, and Clinton campaign chairman Tony Podesta, pointed
+State Colin Powell, and Clinton campaign chairman Tony Podesta, seemed

 up to it, partisan and independent